How Rust’s Compiler Catches What Coding Agents Get Wrong

 | ++++++++

-Rust’s conventions work in favor of keeping logic accessible.
+Rust’s conventions tend to keep logic accessible.

 pub struct Parser {